appserver-io/appserver/_tuts/running-typo3-6-2-lts-on-appserver-io.md

 Download the latest TYPO3 Release from typo3.org.

 To install TYPO3 we have now two options.
 The easiest way is to install TYPO3 without creating a vhost.
-Therefore you just unpack the TYPO3 source into your Webrootfolder which in case of the appserver is always the webapps folder underneath /opt/appserver/webapps/.
+Therefore you just unpack the TYPO3 source into your webrootfolder which in case of the appserver is always the webapps folder underneath /opt/appserver/webapps/.
 In that folder you will still find the already installed example app and of course the welcome page.
 We are just creating a folder with name „newtypo3“